 His prognosis was bleak.

 “We were advised several times that it was very likely that if carried to term, Owen would not survive.
-We were told that our best course of action would be to terminate the pregnancy,” says Chris.
+We were told that we had the option to terminate the pregnancy,” says Chris.
 “That was never an option for us.”

-So for the rest of the pregnancy, the Nei’s prayed with family and friends for a miracle, but they never lost hope.
+So for the rest of the pregnancy, Owen's family prayed with family and friends for a miracle, but they never lost hope.

 A Miracle Not Without Its Challenges